neondatabase/website/content/docs/introduction/plans.md

 - 1 Neon project
 - Up to 500 MiB of data storage
-- 750 Active Compute Time hours per month for your primary branch compute, and 20 hours per month for your non-primary branch computes.
+- 750 _Active Compute Time_ hours per month for your primary branch compute, and 20 hours per month for your non-primary branch computes.
 Free Tier computes have 0.25 vCPU with 1GB RAM.
 - 10 branches

-In addition, Free Tier users have access to the following Neon features at no cost:
+In addition, Free Tier users have access to the following Neon features:

-- [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **24 hours** in the past
+- [Point-in-time restore](#point-in-time-recovery): Restore data to a point in time up to **24 hours** in the past
 - [Autosuspend](#autosuspend): Compute scales to zero after 5 minutes of inactivity to save on usage
 - [Regions](#regions): The Free Tier is available in all supported regions
 - [Project sharing](#project-sharing): Share your project with any Neon user account
 - [Logical replication](#logical-replication): Replicate your data from Neon to other data services and platforms

 Free Tier users have access to **Community** support, which includes the [Neon Discord Server](/discord) or the [Neon Discourse Community](https://community.neon.tech/).
-For more information, Neon plans are outlined on our [Support](/docs/introduction/support) page.
+For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

 ### Launch

-The Launch plan provides the resources, features, and support you need to launch your application.
+The Launch plan provides all of the the resources, features, and support you need to launch your application.
 It's ideal for startups and growing businesses and applications.

 The Launch plan includes the following usage:

 - 10 Neon projects
 - Up to 10 GiB of data storage
-- Up to 1200 total compute hours/month for all computes in all projects
+- Up to 1200 compute hours/month for all computes in all projects

 Launch plan users can access extra compute hours beyond the 1200 compute hours/month included in the Launch plan.
 Extra compute hours are billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour cost.

 In addition, Launch plan users have access to the following Neon features:

 - [Compute sizes](#compute-size): Computes with up to 4 vCPUs and 16 GB RAM.
-- [Autoscaling](#autoscaling): Scale compute size on demand
+- [Autoscaling](#autoscaling): Automatically scale your compute size on demand
 - [Branching](#branching): The maximum number of branches supported by Neon (100 soft limit, 500 hard limit).
 If you need more than 100 branches, contact [Neon Support](/docs/introduction/support).
-- [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **7 days** in the past
+- [Point-in-time restore](#point-in-time-recovery): Recover data to a point in time up to **7 days** in the past
 - [IP Allow](#ip-allow): Restrict access to specific IP addresses or ranges
 - [SOC 2 Report](#soc-2-report): Access to Neon's SOC 2 Report
 - [Autosuspend](#autosuspend): Configure how often a compute scales to zero